Dylan1207/READMEs/backend/README.md

 **Muscle Cars API**

-An Express-based REST API connected to a PostgreSQL database.
+A REST API connected to a PostgreSQL database.
 It is built for managing muscle car data, including make, model, horsepower, and year.
 Hosted on Render.
 ---

 ## Installation & Setup